 How to Do It

 Below are a few of the best ways to connect with your child every morning and start your day off on the right foot.
 Tip: For a handy way to remember to do this every morning, you can get my Family Connection Cards here.
-In just 10 minutes a day, these powerful cards will make your child will feel absolutely loved and stop the power struggles caused by disconnection.
+In just 10 minutes a day, these powerful cards will make your child feel absolutely loved and stop the power struggles caused by disconnection.

 - Give your child a hug.
 But make sure it’s a good quality hug of six seconds or more.
 Here’s why.
 If your child isn’t used to you dishing out impromptu hugs, try a high-five instead and work up to hugs.